Magisk-Modules-Alt-Repo/NavBar_Resize_MIUI/README.md

 ## Compatibility
 - Android higher than version 8 (May work on older versions, not tested).
 - Magisk above version 20.4.
-- Has been tested on Miui 10-11-12-13 ROMs, not guaranteed to work on other versions.
+- Has been tested on Miui 10-11-12-13 ROMs (On some devices it may not work), not guaranteed to work on other versions.
 - Not compatible with any other layer (OOs, Pixel, etc).
 ONLY with Miui.

 ## Credits